What has changed

 Implications for Australian exporters to the US

 The Australian government is working to analyse the impacts of these announced US trade measures on Australian trade, in particular for Australian exporters to the US.
-These impacts are likely to vary by sector and will affect individual exporters in different ways.
+The impacts are likely to vary by sector and will affect individual exporters in different ways.

-Australian exporters should be aware of these changed requirements and seek independent advice.
-The Australian Trade and Investment Commission (Austrade) is able to provide more targeted information and advice to Australian businesses, via its Go Global Toolkit: US tariff changes – support for Australian businesses.
+The Australian Trade and Investment Commission (Austrade) provides more targeted information and advice to Australian businesses, via its Go Global Toolkit: US tariff changes – support for Australian businesses.
+This includes recordings of recent webinars held to explain the tariff changes.

 Australia's economy is resilient and supported by a global framework of free-trade agreements with major Australian trading partners.